jonathansc/linprog/README.md

 We need to produce 85.71428571428572 units of product 1.
 We need to produce 47.61904761904763 units of product 2.
 ```
-Make of this what you will :ok_woman:
+Make of this what you want :ok_woman: